Note: This is a ‘living document’, please check regularly for updates. Last updated 2.6.2021

 WHSC’s approach to COVID-19 is trusting members to understand and take responsibility for themselves (this responsibility falls back to parents and guardians for junior members).
 By following and respecting the guidelines we set out members reduce their own risk of infection, which in turn reduces the risk for others.

-Any sailor who intends to sail with WHSC as part of organised sailing during Phase 2, must adhere to the following conditions.
+Any sailor who intends to sail with WHSC as part of organised sailing, must adhere to the following conditions.

 - If you have any symptoms re COVID19, please do not sail and self isolate as per guide lines.